oracle/content-and-experience-toolkit/README.md

 # New in Release 19.2.2b
 **Added**

+- Support for non global install of cec.
 ```
-support for non global install of cec.
 cd cec-components
 npm install
 npm install bin/cec